JJ/granada-off/text/geekery.md

 is, a telephone manual switchboard.
 A
 [Datapoint 1500](https://en.wikipedia.org/wiki/Datapoint) "terminal"
-is supported by a set of Shugart disk drives, that seem to be an integral part of it but they are not, only they are decorated with the same uniform *computer beige* that was the single hue for computers until, I guess, Apple came.
+is supported by a set of Shugart disk drives, that seem to be an integral part of it but they are not, although they were sold together, only they are decorated with the same uniform *computer beige* that was the single hue for computers until, I guess, Apple came.
 This terminal, and the company indeed, are quite remarkable, and not only because the keyboard feels like real.